labyrinthinesecurity/GrittyPixy/README.md

 ## Samples

-Take a look at the sample directories where you will see an injected image along with its revealed QR code
+Take a look at the sample directories where you will see injected images along with their revealed QR code